arielnh56/SonarI2C/README.md

 ### Hardware

-The minimum setup to use this usefully requires
+The minimum setup to breadboard this requires

 * a PCF8574 or PCF8574A IC
 * two HC-SR04 sensors